 As an independent mortgage broker, Fox Davidson have access to the whole of the market.
 We have spent a considerable amount of time researching the market to enable us to offer our clients many lenders that will remortgage within 6 months of purchase.
 We can fund property brought within 6 months on both residential and buy to let property.

-Lenders that will lend within 6 months.
+Which lenders will lend within 6 months?

 There are lenders that do not impose the 6 month mortgage rule.

 These lenders will look at the circumstances on a case by case basis.
 Some will lend up to 90% loan to value or 80% in the case of buy to let and others will only offer a reduced loan to value of perhaps 60% of the new valuation.

 The good news is that there are residential, buy to let and commercial lenders that will all lend within 6 months of you initially owning a property.

 We will work with you to provide a full explanation to the lender that will be acceptable to them.

 The issues you will have when trying to remortgage within 6 months is that some lenders will only recognize the initial purchase price and use that figure for their loan to value calculations.

 If you have carried out considerable works to the property and can evidence this then we can look to build a case for working on the new property value.